 In the event traffic caps are real and not just a figment of my imagination, it sucks for a few reasons.

-- You like to think that if you create the best article you could rank #1 for it eventually and not be artificially held back by your website’s backlink profile.
+- You like to think that if you create the best article, you’ll eventually rank #1 and not be artificially held back by your website’s backlink profile.

-- Since Google doesn’t admit traffic caps are real it’s hard to say exactly how to break out of this situation if you find yourself in it.
+- Since Google doesn’t admit traffic caps are real, it’s hard to determine how to break out of this situation.

 - A traffic cap creates a high level of business uncertainty when writing articles.
-If a new article is simply going to take away traffic from my other popular articles it’s hard to justify continuing to write blog posts.
+Suppose a new article is simply going to take away traffic from my other popular articles.
+In that case, it’s hard to justify continuing to write blog posts.

 And that’s where I’m at in October of 2021.
-I’ve been writing a lot of content this year but after seeing these results I’m debating if I need to focus more of my efforts on YouTube, product creation, and website improvements (adding email lists, etc).
+I’ve been writing a lot of content this year.
+Still, after seeing these results, I’m debating if I need to focus more of my efforts on YouTube, product creation, and website improvements (adding email lists, etc.).